bentomhall/nih-system/homebrewery/world/player-options.md

 Additionally, you can touch one creature who is frightened, charmed, or possessed and expend 2 STA as an action, removing the effect or expelling the possessor.

 #### Lightning Step
 Starting at 15th level, when you use your Flash Step ability, all creatures within 5 feet of your destination must make a Constitution saving throw against a DC of 8 + your Intelligence modifier + your proficiency bonus.
-On a failed save, targets take lightning damage equal to your proficiency bonus &times; your Intelligence modifier and are staggered until the beginning of your next turn.
-On a success, targets take half damage and are not staggered.
-Staggered creatures cannot take reactions and make attacks at disadvantage.
+On a failed save, targets take lightning damage equal to your proficiency bonus &times; your Intelligence modifier and are shaken until the beginning of your next turn.
+On a success, targets take half damage and are not shaken.
+Shaken creatures cannot take reactions and make attacks at disadvantage.

 When you do this, you can expend 5 STA.
-If you do so, creatures that fail their saving throw are stunned instead of staggered and targets that succeed are staggered until the start of your next turn.
+If you do so, creatures that fail their saving throw are stunned instead of shaken and targets that succeed are shaken until the start of your next turn.

 #### Cascading Deathblow
 Starting at 18th level, when you use your Deathblow ability, you can expend 1+ STA in addition to the STA spent (if any) to activate the ability.
 If you do so, all creatures of your choice within your reach if wielding a melee weapon or all creatures of your choice within 10 feet of the original target if wielding a ranged weapon take damage of the weapon's type equal to one roll of the weapon's base die for every stamina spent in this way.